haguro/elevenlabs-go/README.md

 ## Example Usage

-Make sure to replace `"your-api-key"` in all examples with your actual API key and `"voiceID"` with the ID of the voice model you want to use.
+Make sure to replace `"your-api-key"` in all examples with your actual API key.
 Refer to the official Elevenlabs [API documentation](https://docs.elevenlabs.io/api-reference/quick-start/introduction) for further details.

-Full documentation is available [here](https://pkg.go.dev/github.com/haguro/elevenlabs-go).
+Full documentation of this library is available [here](https://pkg.go.dev/github.com/haguro/elevenlabs-go).

 ### Using a New Client Instance